Datatamer/terraform-aws-tamr-vm/README.md

 * an IAM policy with permissions for creating a cluster
 * an IAM role policy attachment resource, to attach the newly created policy to an existing IAM role
 * an IAM role for use by the Tamr VM
-* a security group for EC2 allowing access to the Tamr VM.
-* additonal security group rules.
-By default, opens required Tamr ports, enables HTTP on port `80` and TLS on `443`, and opens egress, which allows Tamr to operate and recreates AWS's default ALLOW ALL egress rules.
-These ports can be changed if desired.
-Additional ports for basic monitoring (Kibana and Grafana), as well as SSH, and ping, can be enabled using boolean variables.
-Additional rules can be added manually.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements